Bringing together the women of Adath, across all ages and stages, through education, creativity and community outreach.

-Sisterhood is a diverse group of Jewish women of varying ages who provide support to many aspects of Adath Israel synagogue life; while enjoying being part of a warm and friendly community that promotes Jewish values and traditions.
+Women of Adath is diverse group of Jewish women of varying ages who provide support to many aspects of Adath Israel synagogue life; while enjoying being part of a warm and friendly community that promotes Jewish values and traditions.
 Our members work closely with the Board and the Executive.
-As members of the Board, we participate in fundraising, membership, programming, special interest groups and a wide variety of Shul projects.
+As members of the Board, we participate in fundraising, membership, programming, special interest groups and a wide variety of Shul projects

-Our Sisterhood programs include a very popular Tuesday morning study group, where about 50 women gather for breakfast, study and discussion with guest lecturers.
-Topics may include; Torah study, current events, art, music, Jewish history and customs, Israel and other areas of interest.
-Each week we are left with much food for thought and discussion.
+Our programs include a very popular Tuesday morning study group, a forum where women gather for breakfast, study and discussion with compelling guest lecturers.
+Topics may include Torah study, current events, art, music, Jewish history, customs, and Israel.
+Each week we are left with food for thought and discussion.
 We also host a Book and Film Review series, held on select Tuesday evenings throughout the year.

 Our Synagogue is well known for its afternoon needlecraft group known as “Golden Hands”.
 Originally our motive was to create quilted art that would reflect mostly Judaica, such as challah, matza and Torah covers, wall hangings and anything we could create to become heirlooms for future generations.

-Today, we have over 60 paid-up members and our group has expanded to include, not only quilting but also knitting, needlepoint, beading and other art forms.
-We shlep nachas from each other’s beautiful handiwork and remain a cohesive, socializing group.
+Today, our group has expanded to include, not only quilting but also knitting, needlepoint, beading and other art forms.
+We shlep nachas from each other’s beautiful handwork and remain a cohesive, socializing group.

-Membership in Sisterhood has created many long term friendships and Synagogue leaders.
-It is truly a “sister” institution
+Membership in Women of Adath has created many long-term friendships and Synagogue leaders.